 1. Start – Tomkins Knob Overlook

-Tomkins Knob Overlook sits at milepost 272.5 on the Blue Ridge Parkway.
-We parked in the lot at the overlook and took the Mountains-to-Sea (MTS) Trail that begins to the left when you face the overlook sign.
+Tomkins Knob Overlook sits at Milepost 272.5 on the Blue Ridge Parkway.
+We parked in the lot at the overlook and took the Mountains-to-Sea State Trail (MST) that begins to the left when you face the overlook sign.
 The first part of the trail is about 500 feet long and leads to the Jesse Brown Cabin historic site.

 2. Jesse Brown Cabin

-Our first stop on the hike was the Jesse Brown Cabin site, which has three historic buildings: the cabin, the old Cool Springs Baptist Church, and a log springhouse.
-These buildings show what life was like in Appalachia during the 1800s.
-We spent about 20 minutes looking around.
-The fog that day made for some great photos, with mist rolling down from the ridge and over the cabin, as you can see in the picture above and our YouTube video found on our Tomkins Knob Overlook page.
+Our first stop on the hike was the Jesse Brown Cabin site, which features three preserved historic structures: the log cabin itself, the old Cool Springs Baptist Church, and a log springhouse.
+Together, these buildings give visitors a vivid sense of what daily life was like for early settlers in this part of Appalachia during the 1800s.
+We spent about 20 minutes exploring the site.
+The fog on the day of our visit made for some genuinely beautiful photos, with mist rolling down from the ridge and over the cabin — a moody, atmospheric scene that’s captured in the photos above and in our YouTube video on the Tomkins Knob Overlook page.

 3. Trail to Cascades Parking Area

-The MTS Trail picks up again just past the old Cool Springs Baptist Church.
-From there, it’s about a 0.3-mile walk through a lovely pine and hardwood forest until you reach the Cascades Parking Area.
+The MST resumes just past the old Cool Springs Baptist Church.
+From there, it’s about a 0.3-mile walk through a lovely mixed pine and hardwood forest until you reach the Cascades Parking Area at E.B.
+Jeffress Park.
+The walk is gentle and shaded, with the surrounding forest giving the section a peaceful, secluded feel.

 4. Cascades Trail Trailhead

-The MTS Trail ends at the far side of the Cascades Parking Area.
+The MST ends at the far side of the Cascades Parking Area.
 To reach the trailhead, follow the sidewalk next to the picnic tables.
 The Cascades Trail is part of E.B.
-Jeffress Park, which covers more than 600 acres in the Blue Ridge Mountains.
+Jeffress Park, which covers more than 600 acres along this stretch of the Blue Ridge Parkway.

 The Cascades Trail is a loop just under one mile long.
-We think it is one of the more underrated trails on the Blue Ridge Parkway because it offers a short, easy hike, mountain streams, and a waterfall without being as busy as some of the trails near Blowing Rock and Asheville.
-We went left at the start of the loop.
+We think it’s one of the more underrated trails on the Blue Ridge Parkway — it offers a short, easy hike with mountain streams and a waterfall without the crowds you’ll find at trails near Blowing Rock or Asheville.
+We went left at the start of the loop, which we’d recommend for the most rewarding approach to the falls.

 5. Cascades Falls

-The highlight of the Cascades Trail is a waterfall located about halfway along the loop.
-A short side path takes you straight to a viewing platform, where you can watch water drop 35 to 40 feet down the mountainside, rushing right next to the platform.
+The highlight of the Cascades Trail is its namesake waterfall, located about halfway along the loop.
+A short side path takes you straight to a viewing platform where you can watch the water slide 35 to 40 feet down the mountainside, rushing right next to the platform.
+The falls are especially impressive after rainfall, when the water volume picks up, and the entire setting feels even more dramatic.

 6. Back on the Cascades Trail Loop

-After we visited the waterfall, we returned to the main loop trail and made our way back to the parking lot.
-This section had the steepest inclines, but they weren’t too bad.
-The fog lingered over the trail, giving the hike a moody atmosphere that we enjoyed.
+After visiting the waterfall, we returned to the main loop trail and headed back to the parking lot.
+This section featured the steepest inclines of the hike, but they weren’t too bad — manageable for most hikers with reasonable fitness.
+The fog lingered over the trail throughout the climb, giving the hike a moody, atmospheric character that we genuinely enjoyed.